tradej/licorice/README.rst

 If you want to check out the original version of the program, you can find it in the 'legacy' branch of this repo (https://www.github.com/tradej/licorice).

+This program is distributed under the GNU GPL version 3 or any later version.

 Tomas Radej, `<tradej@redhat.com>`